huggingface/transformers/docs/source/add_new_model.md

 cd transformers
 ```

-In the special case that you are adding a model whose architecture exactly matches the model architecture of an existing
-model you only have to add a conversion script as described in [this section](#write-a-conversion-script).
+In the special case that you are adding a model whose architecture exactly matches the model architecture of an existing model you only have to add a conversion script as described in [this section](#write-a-conversion-script).
 In this case
-you can just re-use the whole model architecure of the already existing model.
+you can just re-use the whole model architecture of the already existing model.

 Otherwise, let's start generating a new model with the amazing Cookiecutter!